pkp/pkp-plugin-cli/README.md

 `npm install -g pkp-plugin-cli`

+To update the tool, run `npm update -g pkp-plugin-cli`

 ## Commands

-### pkp-plugin validate-all-releases --input ./plugins.xml
+### pkp-plugin validate-all-releases --input ./path/to/plugins.xml

 (used internally by CI) extracts all the releases from `plugins.xml` and validate their MD5 hashes